Optimal Shrinkage of Singular Values: Introduction

-\paragraph{Nuclear norm loss.} The Nuclear norm loss is $L^{nuc}_{m,n}(X,\hat{X}) = \norm{X-\hat{X}}_*$, where $\norm{A}_*$ is the nuclear norm of the matrix $A$, namely the sum of its singular values.
-See \cite{Rohde2011} and references within for discussion of the Nuclear norm and more generally of Schatten-$p$ norms as losses for matrix estimation.
+The Nuclear norm loss \eqref{eq:nuc} has also been proposed for matrix estimation.
+See \cite{Rohde2011,Koltchinskii2011a} and references within for discussion of the Nuclear norm and, more generally, of Schatten-$p$ norms as losses for matrix estimation.